linode/docs/docs/development/python/create-a-python-virtualenv-on-centos-8/index.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'This guide shows how to create a Python virtual environment on CentOS 8 Linode.'
+description: 'This guide provides a brief introduction to Python virtual environments using the virtualenv tool.
+You will install the virtualenv tool on an CentOS 8 Linode and create a virtual environment running Python3.'
-og_description: 'This guide shows how to create a Python virtual environment on CentOS 8 Linode.'
+og_description: 'This guide provides a brief introduction to Python virtual environments using the virtualenv tool.
+You will install the virtualenv tool on an CentOS 8 Linode and create a virtual environment running Python3.'
 keywords: ["python", "python virtual environment", "virtualenv", "centos"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: 2020-04-07